matt-hendrick/open-advocacy/PROJECT_PLAN.md

 - ✅ Clean up and consolidate various utility scripts
 - ✅ Fix duplicated districts import bug
 - ✅ Add optional image url to entities and display on the frontend

-- For script creating example project data, ensure that all associated entities in jurisdiction are tagged as neutral
+### Phase 15: Add Auth/User/Admin System (PLANNED)
+- Add authentication and roles system
-- Add an in UI means of adding Chicago/IL data
+- Add an in UI means of adding Chicago/IL data for users with the permissions
+- Segment projects by group
+- Allow groups to hide some/all projects
+- Make projects shareable

+### Phase 16: Better Bulk Data Management/Import (PLANNED)
 - Investigate exporting/import project data
 - Allow editing many statuses at once

-### Phase 15: Cleanup Existing Implementation (PLANNED)
+### Phase 17: Cleanup Existing Implementation (PLANNED)
 - Fix all the frontend typing/linting errors
 - Rename frontend components with Representatives to Entities to be more generic
 - Clean up various frontend components that could be further broken up (ex: Header.tsx, UserEntityProjectSection.tsx).